-E. Recent Thoughts Concerning "Inflation" (July 2010): Although the early "inflationary era" of the Cosmos (Alan Guth et al.) has nothing to do with the Spacetime Map as presented in this paper (the map is a representation of how we see the Universe, not what we see, and treats only the "post-inflationary" era), it is nevertheless appropriate to comment on this important cosmological topic, as possibly it may set the stage for the map.
+E. Recent Thoughts Concerning "Inflation" (July 2010): Although the early "inflationary era" of the Cosmos (Alan Guth et al.) has nothing to do with the Spacetime Map as presented in this paper (the map is a representation of how we see the Universe, not what we see, and in any case treats only the "post-inflationary" era), it is nevertheless appropriate to comment on this important cosmological topic, as possibly it may set the stage for the map.

 I have always been suspicious of the theory of "inflation" because of the bizarre concepts and language used to explain it (supercooled "Higgs field", "false vacuum", "negative" gravity, etc.).
-Nevertheless, recently it has occurred to me that inflation might be the evidence that our 4-D spacetime metric was simply torn apart by the violence of the initial energy input of the "Big Bang", resulting in a runaway, unregulated vacuum state characterized as "inflation".
-This chaotic quasi-dimensional state allowed the initial energy pulse to expand and cool until our ordinary 4-D spacetime metric could cope with the extreme energy density, at which point "inflation" ceased and the usual 4-D metric expansion of spacetime took over.
-This scenario seems to me to be a sensible interpretation of the inflationary era, including how it came to an end.
+Nevertheless, recently it has occurred to me that inflation might be the evidence that the fabric of our 4-D spacetime metric was simply torn apart by the violence of the initial energy input of the "Big Bang", resulting in a runaway, unregulated vacuum state characterized as "inflation".
+This chaotic quasi-dimensional state allowed the initial energy pulse to expand and cool until our ordinary 4-D spacetime metric could cope with the extreme energy density, at which point "inflation" ceased and the usual 4-D metric expansion of spacetime took over (as regulated or "gauged" by the electromagnetic constant "c").
+This scenario seems to me to be a possible interpretation of the putative inflationary era, including how it came to an end.
 How it began is another matter, but in this scenario it could not have begun in our 4-D spacetime, since our metric couldn't cope with such an intense energy density, and therefore certainly couldn't have created it.
-Hence (on this view) the source of the "Big Bang" energy must lie outside our dimensionality and Universe, evidently in a "Multiverse" and/or higher dimensional reality (or a-dimensional reality), the primal origin of all energy and dimensions for all Universes.
+Hence (on this view) the source of the "Big Bang" energy must lie outside our dimensional reality), the primal origin of all energy and dimensions for all Universes.